Enola Gay (song)

 "Enola Gay" is an anti-war song by the English electronic band Orchestral Manoeuvres in the Dark (OMD), and the only single taken from their second studio album Organisation (1980).
-Written by lead vocalist and bass guitarist Andy McCluskey, it addresses the atomic bombing of Hiroshima by the aircraft Enola Gay on 6 August 1945, toward the conclusion of World War II.
+Written by lead vocalist and bassist Andy McCluskey, it addresses the atomic bombing of Hiroshima by the aircraft Enola Gay on 6 August 1945, toward the conclusion of World War II.
 As is typical of early OMD singles, the song features a melodic synthesizer break instead of a sung chorus.

 "Enola Gay" met with largely positive reviews but was seen as unlikely to impact the charts; aside from its subject matter, the song faced some resistance due to its being perceived as a gay anthem.
 It eventually reached No. 8 on the UK Singles Chart, becoming the band's first top 10 entry in their home country.
 It was also a hit throughout continental Europe, topping the charts in Italy, Portugal and Spain.
-The track went on to enjoy lasting popularity, including within the LGBT community, and achieved sales in excess of 5 million copies.
+The track achieved sales in excess of 5 million copies.
 It has been named as one of the best songs of its era and genre, and, along with 1986's "If You Leave", is regarded as OMD's signature song.

 Composition

 Arrangement

-Typical of early OMD compositions, the track does not feature a vocal chorus, and is recognisable by its strong, distinctive lead synthesizer hook and ambiguous lyrical content.
+Typical of early OMD compositions, the track does not feature a vocal chorus, and is recognisable by its distinctive lead synthesizer hook and ambiguous lyrical content.
 Most of the melodic parts were recorded on a Korg Micro-Preset, and the drum machine sound was "about the last thing to go on" the recording.
 The song is based on the '50s progression, which repeats throughout the entire song.
+Speaking to Songwriting Magazine, McCluskey stated, "It's a typical linear OMD song, it is the same four chords all the way through and it never varies.
+The verse, the melody, the middle eight, it's all the same."

 Keyboardist Paul Humphreys and OMD manager Paul Collister were not fans of "Enola Gay" (the latter originally threatened to resign if it were released as a single).
 Collister did, however, believe it was a surefire hit – a view that drummer Malcolm Holmes did not share.
 Initially proud of the song, McCluskey's confidence wavered: he re-recorded his vocal, but was dissatisfied with the final mix of the track.